Stem Cell Doctor

 The most common condition we treat with stem cell therapy is low back pain from degenerative disc disease (discogenic lumbar pain).
 This is a chronic pain condition notorious for how hard it is treated through conventional treatments like epidural steroid injections or lumbar fusion surgery.
 Stem cell therapy offers a new and exciting alternative to this problem.

 At this time, stem cell therapy is considered an experimental treatment.
 Its success also hinges on establishing a correct diagnosis with our pain-mapping techniques, and on the chronicity and severity of the condition.
-When successful, stem cell therapy can replace older, invasive surgical procedures are prone to complications and liable to create additional arthritic degeneration with time.
+When successful, stem cell therapy can replace older, invasive surgical procedures that are prone to complications and liable to create additional arthritic degeneration with time.

 To find out more, and to learn if you are a candidate for autologous, point-of-care stem cell therapy, contact us for an appointment.